HotDrink/hotdrink/README.md

 # HotDrink

+*This version of HotDrink is not under active development.* A Rust/WebAssembly-based implementation is in the works at the [hotdrink-rs repo](https://github.com/HotDrink/hotdrink-rs).

 HotDrink is a JavaScript library for User Interface programming.
 Instead of requiring programmers to write explicit event handlers, HotDrink derives user interface behavior from a declarative specification of data